ncktl/logcheck/README.md

 python3 logcheck.py code-examples/simple-logging-example.py
 ```

-and the Java example like this:
+and the Java example like this (Currently not working):

 ```sh
 python3 logcheck.py code-examples/SimpleLoggingExample.java
 ```